nrwl/nx/docs/shared/cypress-plugin.md

 Cypress doesn't currently re-run your tests after changes are made to application code when it runs in “headed” mode.
 There is an [open feature request](https://github.com/nrwl/nx/issues/870) to add this behaviour.

-### Using Cypress in the Headless Mode
+### Using Cypress in the Headed Mode

-If you want to run the Cypress tests in headless mode (e.g., on CI), you can do so by passing `--headless`.
-You will see all the test results live in the terminal.
-Videos and screenshots will be available for debugging.

-In headless mode your tests **will** be re-run every time you make a change to your application code.
+Cypress runs in headless mode by default (the `headless` option is deprecated).
+In order to run the Cypress in Headed mode, you can set `browser` option to select the specific browser to be used or set `headed` option to run tests using the default browser.

 ### Testing Against Prod Build